Prioritizing Social Media Management for B2B

 Step 5: Create a Social Media Editorial Calendar

-• It's smart to always attach an image to text.
-Links should also have some type of imagery associated
+• It's smart always to attach an image to text.
+Links should also have some type of associated imagery.

 • Use a platform that will help post all your social channels at once.